carrieforde/carrieforde-gatsby/src/content/posts/going-gatsby.md

 description: 'After six years with WordPress, I switched to Gatsby&ndash;a static site generator.'
 ---

 [Gatsby](https://www.gatsbyjs.org/) seems to be the new hotness in the front end community.
-A large part Gatsby's appeal is that it's based on React, and gives developers a lot of flexibility in where the data layer lives.
+A large part of Gatsby's appeal is that it's based on React, and gives developers a lot of flexibility in where the data layer lives.

 I was drawn to Gatsby on the promise of getting a "blazing fast website."
 [Version 4](https://github.com/carrieforde/carrieforde-theme) of my site was actually pretty fast.
 I had hosting on Flywheel and the indicators in my Lighthouse audits consistently hit green, but I was always bothered by the fact that **all** my CSS was enqueueing even if significant portions of it weren't used.
 Clearly, this is less important on a small personal site than it is, say, a large enterprise site, but it still bothered me.